 Inside the Independent Teachers Membership, there is a whole course devoted to Building Your Sales Funnel which walks you step-by-step through building your sales funnel which will continue to bring in new students even as you sleep.

 8. Get Ready to Teach!

 Once customers start coming through your funnel and you have classes scheduled, you’ll need a way to teach them online.

 – Live Teaching Platform options: Zoom, Google Meet, Microsoft Team, GoToMeeting, Skype, Facetime, Blue Jeans, Join.Me, etc. Most of these will let you share your screen so that you can show powerpoints, whiteboards, etc while others come with these features included.
 You’ll need a way to notify customers of where to go for class once they sign up.
 In the Independent Teachers Membership, Zoom links can be created and sent out automatically, but other platforms can be used as well.

-– ESL Curriculum: You’ll need a good curriculum to follow that gets people results.
-If you get your students results, they will be so happy that they come back for more classes and tell their friends about you.
+– Program or Curriculum: You’ll need a good program or curriculum to follow that gets people results.
+If you get your students or clients results, they will be so happy that they come back for more classes and tell their friends about you.

 – The Independent Teachers Membership includes access to the popular Kid-Inspired ESL curriculum and Interactive Online ESL Curriculum with Student Portal that was developed over the course of a decade in cooperation with hundreds of students and dozens of teachers.
 There is a course inside the membership that walks you through how to use the curriculum when teaching online.
 The core resources all have Powerpoint and NearPod options to make teaching online engaging and effective.

 The Feeling You Get…